 Under its ‘Competitor Pricing Policy’ – which can be found on its website – Bing Lee says that it will match the competitor’s price, but only when a number of conditions are met.
 These conditions include that the said competitor is a registered Australian business, has at least two physical stores, and that it physically has the product in stock.

-Additionally, Bing Lee’s price matching policy only applies to products available through either its physical or online store, and is not available on products purchased through Buy Now, Pay Later options such as AfterPay.
+Bing Lee’s price matching policy only applies to products available through either its physical or online store, and is not available on products purchased through Buy Now, Pay Later options such as AfterPay.
 Miele, Asko or other products nominated by Bing Lee may also be excluded from this policy from time to time.

 With plenty of major stores to choose from, finding one to spend your time – and money – in can be a tough decision, especially when it seems easier to simply stay home and do your shopping from your couch.
 But only 14% of survey respondents said they prefer to purchase electronics online rather than in-store – which is only up from 1% last year – meaning the convenience of online shopping isn’t a deal breaker for a lot of customers.
 It could also mean that brick-and-mortar stores are doing well to get the balance right between pricing and customer service to entice customers through the door.

 With all that in mind, it’s important not to assume that the first store you walk into will be giving you the absolute best deal.
 Sometimes finding the right store and the right deal requires a little patience, and a bit of research on your part.
 After all, looking into all of your options may not only help you walk away with the best deal, but the best product for your needs, ensuring you don’t feel any buyer’s remorse as soon as you get home.